Introducing Our New Wedding Bouquet Collection

 Tell us about the other David Austin roses you included in the collection.

 Brides often ask for David Austin’s Juliet garden Roses – there is nothing quite like them in terms of shape and colour – so they had to feature in the collection along with Kiera and Patience in the David Austin Rose Knot Bridal Bouquet.
 For this beautiful bouquet we wanted to keep the design simple and really allow the roses to do the talking.
-The David Austin Jewel Bouquet has refreshingly bold colours, the Clematis and pink Tambourine really make the Roses zing.
+The David Austin Jewel Bouquet has refreshingly bold colours, the Clematis and Purple Tambourine really make the Roses zing.

 For me, this arrangement is perfect if you want something a bit different.
 A real show-stopper and is extremely glamorous.